zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     ```
     ```

-3. Sending a heartbeat to API Meditation Layer Discovery Service
+3. Implement a periodic call (heartbeat) to the API Meditation Layer Discovery Service

 After successful registration, a service must send a heartbeat periodically to the Discovery Service to indicate that the service is available.
-When the Discovery Service does not receive a heartbeat for certain amount of time it will remove the service instance from the registry.
+When the Discovery Service does not receive a heartbeat after certain period of time, it removes the service instance from the registry.

-Note: We recommend that the interval for the heartbeat is no longer than 30 seconds.
+**Note:** We recommend that the interval for the heartbeat is no longer than 30 seconds.

 Use the PUT HTTP method in the following format to tell the Discovery Service that your service is available:

 https://{eureka_hostname}:{eureka_port}/eureka/apps/{serviceId}/{instanceId}

-## IV.
-Service configuration

-After you add API-ML integration endpoints, you are ready to add service configuration for Discovery client.
+After you add API ML integration endpoints, you are ready to add service configuration for Discovery client.

+## Service configuration

-Your service configuration is expected to be provided in `service-configuration.yml` file located in your resources directory.
+Provide your service configuration in the `service-configuration.yml` file located in your resources directory.

-The following code snippet shows `service-configuration.yml` content as an example configuration of service with serviceId "hellowspring":
+The following code snippet shows `service-configuration.yml` content as an example configuration of a service with the serviceId "hellowspring":

+**Example:**

     ```yaml
     serviceId: hellospring